ajitkoti/papertrail/content/post/art-paper-notes.md

 The most significant change that ART makes to the standard trie structure is that it introduces the ability to change the datastructure used for each internal node depending on how many children the node actually has, rather than how many it might have.
+As the number of children in a node changes, ART swaps out one implementation of the node structure for another.

 The paper distinguishes four different cases, for nodes with up to 4, 16, 48 and 256 children respectively.
-Let's take a look:
+Assume we have a union type like the following:

+{{< highlight "C++" "style=dracula" >}}
+    union Node {
+        Node4;
+        Node16;
+        Node48;
+        Node256;
+    }
+{{< / highlight >}}

+This allows us to talk about all the different types of `Node`, and pointers to them, in the following without trying to make them all inherit from a base class.

 #### `Node4`